ZecHub/zechub/site/zcashresources.md

 **[Halo2](https://zcash.github.io/halo2/index.html)**

-The concepts behind zero-knowledge proof systems
+The concepts behind zero-knowledge proof systems.

 **[Zcash RPC Docs](https://zcash.github.io/rpc/)**

-List of all current commands for zcashd
+List of all current commands for zcashd.

 _This is an unfinished document_